 - Useful phone numbers, including the Office of International Programs +1-406-994-4031.
 After office hours (Monday - Friday, 8 AM - 5 PM Mountain Time), you may call +1-406-994-7722 for urgent travel or immigration-related questions.

 Bozeman has its own airport, the Bozeman Yellowstone International Airport (airport code: BZN), located 11 miles (17km) from campus.

-Six airlines with connections to major American cities serve Bozeman: Alaska/Horizon, Ellegiant, American, Delta, Frontier and United.
+Eight airlines with connections to major American cities serve Bozeman: Alaska/Horizon, Allegiant, American, Delta, JetBlue, Southwest, Sun Country and United.
 There are non-stop flights to several cities including Chicago, Denver, Minneapolis, Salt Lake City and Seattle.